 Fortunately, Sony is something of a master of managing this motion to make it look as good as possible and that's one very good reason to buy this set – especially if you watch a lot of movies.

 Other reasons include a brilliant modern design, exceptional detail and a deft ability at upscaling HD content to work with the 4K pixel set.
 After all, how much 4K content do you have at your fingertips right now?
 Finally, it sounds brilliant thanks to Sony's clever tech which turns the screen itself into a speaker.

-How to choose an OLED TV
+How to choose the best OLED TV

 Sure, OLEDs aren't cheap so you can expect a certain baseline of quality when you buy one.
 A central characteristic of this TV tech is some of the deepest black levels you'll find in a TV.
 Colours should also be really impressive – punchy and vibrant – but some brands can overcook things, so don't fall for anything on the showroom floor that doesn't look natural to your eye.

 What tends to separate the sheep from the goats are those which provide a good level of dark details across the screen.
 With all those strong blacks, it's something that often gets left behind.
 The picture needs to be dark when needed, but not so dark that you can't see what's going on.

 Here are a few other important considerations and things to look out for.

 On the main, you'll find 4K OLED TVs available in 55in and 65in sizes.
 The 55in models are usually around 30 per cent cheaper but it's worth looking out for times when the gap is bigger or smaller than that.
 You might have a bargain on your hands – check our deals page to see the latest TV sales.
 Bigger is generally better, so long as you can squeeze it into your space.
 The picture tends to offer a better sense of depth.